-The Department of Psychological & Brain Sciences trains graduate students who are interested in becoming the next generation of academic researchers and educators in psychological and brain sciences.
+The Department of Psychological & Brain Sciences teaches graduate students who are interested in becoming the next generation of academic researchers and educators in psychological and brain sciences.
 Graduate study may be undertaken in the following general areas: Behavior, Brain, & Cognition; Clinical Psychology; Aging & Development; and Social & Personality Psychology.
-The traditions of Washington University and the department encourage interdisciplinary graduate study, both between the sub-fields of psychological and brain sciences and with other disciplines.
+The traditions of Washington University and the department encourage interdisciplinary graduate study, both between the subfields of psychological and brain sciences and across other disciplines.
 Therefore, whereas students must affiliate with at least one of the areas within psychological and brain sciences, they are frequently affiliated with multiple areas within psychological and brain sciences.
-Further, many graduate students in Psychological & Brain Sciences also engage in interdisciplinary training and research.
-For example, opportunities for cross-disciplinary training and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience and genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the Schools of Medicine and Engineering.
+Further, many graduate students in Psychological & Brain Sciences also engage in interdisciplinary learning, scholarship and research.
+For example, cross-disciplinary opportunities and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience and genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the schools of Medicine and Engineering.

 The Department of Psychological & Brain Sciences admits students for full-time study toward the PhD and does not offer a terminal master's degree.
 However, students are required to complete a master's degree with a thesis as part of the requirements for a PhD.
-In addition, the PhD requires course work (including statistics, methods, ethics, and several core content areas), a subject matter exam, at least one semester of a teaching experience that fulfills the doctoral teaching requirement, and consistently high-quality research productivity that results in publishable findings.
+In addition, the PhD includes required courses (including statistics, methods, ethics, and several core content areas), a subject matter exam, at least two semesters of a teaching experience that fulfills the doctoral teaching requirement, and consistently high-quality research productivity that results in publishable findings.

 The following is a brief listing of the requirements for the PhD in Psychological & Brain Sciences.
 A more detailed description of these requirements may be found in our Guide to Graduate Training (available on our website).
+Of note, students in the clinical science training program have somewhat different requirements; please refer to the Clinical Program Handbook as well (available on the clinical program website).
 All students must:

-- Complete 72 credit hours of graduate-level course work (this course work must be completed for a student to be considered ABD).
+- Complete required graduate-level courses (courses must be completed for a student to be considered ABD).
 A typical semester course load for the first two years is 12-13 credit hours, unless teaching or research responsibilities suggest a 9-10 credit hour load.

 - Obtain teaching experience commensurate with preparation for an academic career.
 There is a teaching requirement that all students must meet, the details of which are outlined in our Guide to Graduate Training.